Reunion (Playhouse 90)

 "Reunion" was an American television play broadcast live from CBS Television City in Hollywood on January 2, 1958, as part of the second season of the CBS television series Playhouse 90.
 Merle Miller wrote the teleplay based on his novel of the same name.
 Allan Reisner directed.
 Hugh O'Brian, Martha Hyer, Dane Clark, and Charles Drake starred.

 Plot

 A New York lawyer, James Merrick, organizes a reunion for his World War II comrades.
 Each tells a life secret.
 The reunion becomes a test of the relationship between Merrick and his wife.

 Cast

-The following performers received screen credit for their performances:
+The following cast received screen credit for their performances.